mdeller-ping/pf-jwt-bearer-dotnet-sample/README.md

 ## Is this repo required for JWT validation with PingFederate?

 No.  The Microsoft.AspNetCore.Authentication.JwtBearer library is doing the heavy lifting.
 That library is available as a NuGet package.
-You could easily build this same package from scratch.
+To use this library in a your own project:

 ### Create a Project in Visual Studio 2022